 Once the Rank Math menu is open, we’ll open the Schema Tab by clicking the icon from the menu.

-This is how the new Schema Generator will look like.
+This is what the new Schema Generator will look like.
 If you remember, we set up a default Schema type (Article) above, which is why it shows up here.
 If you selected a different Schema type as default, that one would show up here.

 Since we will cover adding all kinds of Schema, we will delete the existing Schema by clicking the delete icon next to the Schema and clicking Yes on the confirmation dialog.